EternityForest/WBTV/README.md

 #### WBTV_true_rand()
 This function is available on 32u4, 168, 328, and certain MSP430 boards with energia.
 It will read the temperature sensor a few hundred times to add about 1 byte of entropy to the entropy pool.

+##Python Library

+The python library really just consists of one file, wbtv.py.
+Copy it where you need it and import it.
+Note that USB-to-serial was not designed for the ultra fast timing the arbitration requires.
+This library can only listen in on networks, and interface with WBTV point to point(full duplex) devices because of this.

+A sketch is included in the arduino examples directory that acts as a repeater, bridging between a wired-OR bus and a PC serial port, but it only runs on devices with two or more hardware interfaces like the Leonardo.

+The wbtv module has the following:

+###wbtv.Node(port,rate)

+Class representing one serial interface.

+###Node.poll()
+Read the port, polling for new messages.
+Returns all new messages as a list of tuples, where the first element is a bytearray of the channel and the second element is a bytearray of the message.

+###Node.send(channel, data)
+Send a message to channel containing data. strings, bytes, and bytearrays are acceptable.

+###Node.sendTime(accuracy)
+Send a TIME broadcast.
+Accuracy is the accuracy to advertise, in maximum seconds of error.